dstackai/dstack/docs/examples.md

         </h3>

         <p>
-            Learn how to use Docker and Docker Compose inside runs.
+            Use Docker and Docker Compose inside runs
         </p>
     </a>
 </div>